woctezuma/steam-api/plots_categories_and_genres_with_confidence_interval/README.md

-# Plots of categories and genres
+# Plots of categories and genres with 95% confidence interval

 ![placeholder](proportion_Accounting_from_2009.png)
 ![placeholder](proportion_Action_from_2009.png)